Allkindoflower/file-organizer/README.md

-# File Organizer – Automatically sort your Downloads directory
+# File Organizer – Automatically sort your directory of choice

-A simple GUI application that automatically organizes files in your Downloads directory based on configurable file extension rules.
+A simple GUI application that automatically organizes files in your chosen directory based on configurable file extension rules.

 <img width="495" height="327" alt="image" src="https://github.com/user-attachments/assets/af9f142f-6988-4944-b712-8b636c4ec06a" />

 <img width="498" height="330" alt="image" src="https://github.com/user-attachments/assets/31d959bc-c22f-4a4e-bfb7-a0893e841993" />

+---

+## ⚠️ Warning:
+It is highly recommended to choose one or two target folders at most.
+The program creates subfolders based on file extensions in the target directory.
+If you run multiple batches with the same extensions in different target folders, files with the same type may end up in different subfolders, which can make organization confusing.

 ## Features

-- **Automatic File Organization**: Sorts files from your Downloads directory into categorized subfolders
+- **Automatic File Organization**: Sorts files from your chosen directory in categorized subfolders into your target directory
 - **Configurable Rules**: Uses a JSON configuration file to define file extension mappings
 - **User-Friendly GUI**: Clean tkinter interface with progress tracking
 - **Threaded Operations**: Non-blocking file operations to maintain UI responsiveness